esper-io/console_docs/docs/devices-groups/apps-device.md

 Step 3: Click **Apply** to save the changes.
 Clicking **Cancel** will take you back to the app setting screen.

  **Note:** If you have managed configurations applied for an app, you will be able to edit the configurations.
+Only valid key-value pairs will be applied to the app and shown in the box below.

 ![](./images/deviceapps/118-a-Manage_configEdit.png)
 A toast message will indicate success or failure for the action.